slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 The package ecosystem MUST ensure that any changes to expectations are authorized by the package's producer.
-This is to prevent a malicious actor from updating the expectations to allow building and publishing from a fork under the actor's control.
+This is to prevent a malicious actor from updating the expectations to allow building and publishing from a fork under the malicious actor's control.
 Some ways this could be achieved include:

 -   Requiring two authorized individuals from the package producer to approve the change.